Proxy status

 In comparison to proxied, layer 7 load balancing, DNS-only load balancing:

-• Does not hide the IP addresses of your origin servers, leaving them vulnerable to DDoS attacks.
+- Does not hide the IP addresses of your endpoints, leaving them vulnerable to DDoS attacks.

-• Geo-locates traffic based on the data center associated with the ECS source address, if available.
-If not available, geo-locates based a user’s recursive resolver, which can sometimes cause issues with latency-based steering.
+- Geo-locates traffic based on the data center associated with the ECS source address, if available.
+If not available, geo-locates based on a user's recursive resolver, which can sometimes cause issues with latency-based steering.

 Layer 4 load balancers route traffic by forwarding traffic to certain ports or IP addresses.